 Bundala Nature Reserve: 4 species of marine turtles lay their eggs.

-Festivals: Deepavali, the Hindu festival of lights takes place and thousands of oil lamps are lit to celebrate the triumph of good over evil.
+Festivals: Deepavali, the Hindu festival of lights, takes place, and thousands of oil lamps are lit to celebrate the triumph of good over evil.

 November